scylladb/scylla-manager/docs/source/cluster-health-check.rst

 -------------------

 The Scylla health check task ensures that CQL native port is accessible on all the nodes.
 For each node, in parallel, Scylla Manager opens a connection to a CQL port and asks for server options.
-If there is no response or the response takes longer than `configured value <../configuration-file/#health-check-settings>`_, the node is considered to be DOWN otherwise the node is considered to be UP.
+If there is no response or the response takes longer than configured value (as recorded in the Scylla Manager :ref:`configuration-file` the node is considered to be DOWN otherwise the node is considered to be UP.
-The results are available using the `sctool status <../sctool/#status>` command.
+The results are available using the :ref:`sctool status <status>` command.

 For example: